BaiyangZhang/oldBlog/_posts/2023-05-28-Symmetry-groupoid.md

 This is just a direct generalization to orbits in group theory.

 - The `isometry group` of $x\in B$ consists of $\overline{g}\in\mathcal{G}$ with $s(\overline{g})=t(\overline{g})=x$.

-### Families and symmetry groupoids

-We are interested in two ideas: symmetry and form, and their role in classification.

-Consider a mathematical concept, for example *isosceles triangles*, together with a notion of isomorphism, for example *similarity*.
-This leads to the idea of symmetry.

-To capture the essence of form, in particular how form may vary, we consider families of objects, rather than single objects.
-For example, instead of just one isosceles triangle we can consider four triangles, three congruent isosceles triangles and one equilateral triangle.